orxshi/syllabus_creator/README.md

 # Syllabus creator

 This is a course syllabus generator.
-The form collects information from the user.
-Respective fields in LaTeX or Word template are replaced to produce PDF or Word file.
+The form collects information from the user and produces either PDF or docx file.

+Open the docx file with LibreOffice not MS Word.

+Usage of LaTeX for PDF generation is under development.

 ![screenshot](img1.png)